-Both the Palazzo Las Vegas and its sister property, the Venetian, share enough facilities and services (including the largest spa in Las Vegas), and are so closely connected that Guinness World Records considers them as one in determining that, with a total room count of 7,017, they are the biggest hotel in the world.
+Both the Palazzo Las Vegas and its sister property, the Venetian, share enough facilities and services (including the largest spa in Las Vegas), and are so closely connected that Guinness World Records considers them as one in determining that, with a total room count of over 7,000, they are the biggest hotel in the U.S. (they are also the only all-suite hotel and casino on the Strip).
 Technically, though, the Palazzo, which opened in 2008, is a stand-alone, with its own lobby, casino, upscale shopping, 15 restaurants, and seven pools.
 It also has its own vibe, which is less theme-driven, more hip than at the Venetian—although it’s not without its glitz, as one can’t help but notice when looking at the huge glass dome above the lobby.
 The Palazzo’s suites, with their sunken living rooms, are among the largest on the Strip (and almost identical to the Venetian’s suites) and their views, from the highest of them, among the loftiest in Las Vegas.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Located near the north end of the Strip, the Palazzo is within walking distance of many Las Vegas attractions, including Madame Tussauds next door at the Venetian, shopping at the Grand Canal Shoppes, and hot Vegas nightclub Tao.
 For other top, nearby clubs, walk north on the Strip to XS at Encore or south to Drai’s at the Cromwell.
 Visitors who've had enough walking can take a cab out to World Class Driving, where they'll soon find themselves behind the wheel of anything from a muscle-bound Shelby GT 500 to an exotic Ferrari 458 Italia.